 Go With Running Shoes

 The golden rule of choosing running shoes is to run in shoes specifically designed for running.
 You cannot play tennis in your walking shoes, nor should you expect to be able to run in your basketball shoes.
 It doesn’t work that way.
+(Here’s how to break in new running shoes.)

 Non-running footwear isn’t designed with the support and cushioning you need for your muscles and joints while logging the mile, which is a high-impact exercise per excellence.